McLucifer2646/Python-Project/README.md

 -------------------------------------------------------------------------------------

-Make sure that there is an active server to start chatting.
+Make sure that there is an active server to start chatting...

 Launch the chat_app.py after changing the ip address and port number mentioned in client.py.
 The server ip has to be updated in client.py.